Stay with us deep in the desert

 - Meet at Abu Zenima

-- Optional pick up from Cairo, Dahab or Sharm El Sheikh
+- Optional pick up from Ras Sudr, Dahab or Sharm El Sheikh.
+If coming from Cairo, please bus to Ras Sudr.

 - 3 days/2 nights full board